| Title: | Superfast Likelihood Inference for Stationary Gaussian Time Series |

 solve(Tz, toeplitz(acf2)).

-This is used in the computation of the gradient of log(det(Tz(theta)))
+This is used in the computation of the gradient of log(det(Tz(theta))) with respect to theta.

 trace_hess()